-A thumb drive, alias USB flash drive, is a small solid-state drive connecting to a device through a USB port.
-It is a data storage device that includes flash memory with an integrated USB interface, and you can do storage, back-ups, and transferring of files or data on it.
+A thumb drive, also known as a USB flash drive, is a small solid-state drive that connects to a device through a USB port.
+It's a data storage device that features flash memory and an integrated USB interface, making it ideal for storing, backing up, and transferring files or data.

 From Wikipedia